InsertKoinIO/koin/docs/reference/koin-test/testing.md

 ### Specify your Mock Provider

 To let you use the `declareMock` API, you need to specify a rule to let Koin know how you build your Mock instance.
 This let you choose the right mocking framework for your need.

-Below is a Mockito example:
+Create mocks using Mockito:

 ```kotlin
 @get:Rule